brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 are superior to what is offered by available VTTs.
 It's also much more convenient for your community to interact through Discord than through a VTT, or even through other chat-focused apps like Zoom or Teams.

 Discord servers are free spaces that provide text, voice, and video chat features.
-This guide will help you quickly create a a well organized, ready to scale, and invite-only server with a music bot that you can use to add atmosphere to your games.
+This guide will help you quickly create a well organized, ready to scale, and invite-only server with a music bot that you can use to add atmosphere to your games.
 By the end, you'll also be familiar with all of the essential features of the app.
-The best part is that you won't have to go reading about anything in depth.

 **Note:** This is a tutorial.
 It does not discuss the features of Discord in depth.
 However, it does touch on a few gotchas so you won't be caught off guard in the middle of a game.